-A long trailing point siding also extended back from the freight house siding and was used by Huckins Oil.
+A long trailing point siding also extended back from the freight house siding and was used as a team track and by Huckins Oil.
 Besides dealing in Texaco products, Huckins also operated a nearby auto garage where new Chevrolet automobiles were sold.
 An interview with a family member...

 Frank E. Abbott- sawmill, box mfg

 Griffin & Gove- sawmill, grist mill, box mfg

 Leonard Packing Co. (succeeded by Burnham & Morrill Co.)- corn, pea, vegetable packing